bllarso2/CAS-502-LOS/README.md

 # CAS-502-LOS
-For CAS 502, this repository is to host our files pertaining to the final project.
+For CAS 502, this repository is to host our files pertaining to the final project: predicting hospital length of stay.
-Hi Brad!
-Dave Cooper and Brad Larson are the team members for this project
+Team members: Brad Larson and Dave Cooper